-BSE to introduce liquidity enhancement scheme in brent crude oil from Feb
+BSE to introduce liquidity enhancement scheme in Brent crude oil from Feb

-With an objective to boost trade in the commodity derivatives segment, the BSE on Tuesday said it will introduce liquidity enhancement scheme in brent crude oil futures from February 1.
+The BSE will introduce a liquidity enhancement scheme in Brent crude oil futures from February 1 to boost trade in the commodity derivatives segment, the stock exchange said on Tuesday.
 Under the liquidity enhancement schemes (LES), brokers and other market intermediaries are given incentives for a specified period of time to bring in liquidity and generate investor interest in securities that have limited trading activity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)